gasparka/thesis/docs/2_pyha.rst

     Synthesis result of :numref:`acc` (Intel Quartus RTL viewer)

-One inconvenience is that every register on signal path delays the output signal by 1 sample, this is also called pipeline delay or latency.
-This situation is shown on :numref:`acc_sim_delay` that shows the simulation results for the ``Acc`` module.
+One inconvenience is that every register on the signal path delays the output signal by 1 sample, this is also called pipeline delay or latency.
+This situation is shown in :numref:`acc_sim_delay` for the simulation results of the ``Acc`` module.
 Note that the model is implemented without register semantics, thus has no pipeline delays.
-This can be seen from the :numref:`acc_sim_delay`, hardware related simulations are delayed by 1 sample, compared to the software model.
+This can be seen from :numref:`acc_sim_delay`, where hardware related simulations are delayed by 1 sample as compared to the software model.

 .. _acc_sim_delay: